Teleport Named an Overall Leader in Zero Trust Platforms by KuppingerCole Analysts

 DORA emphasizes controlling access to sensitive data and systems using the principle of least privilege, meaning that access should only be granted based on role, necessity, and specific context.
 This approach aligns closely with several NIST 800-53 controls:

-• AC-6 (Least Privilege): Both DORA and NIST mandate minimizing access rights to the minimum necessary for an individual’s role, particularly for high-privilege roles.
-DORA requires that permissions be limited, ensuring only essential access is granted and that it is contextually justified.
+• AC-6 (Least Privilege): Both DORA and NIST mandate minimizing access rights to the minimum necessary for a role, particularly for high-privilege accounts.
+DORA requires that permissions be limited so only essential, contextually justified access is granted.

-• AC-2 (Account Management): NIST 800-53’s Account Management control requires organizations to manage accounts and permissions actively, aligning with DORA’s emphasis on role-based access control and timely deactivation of unused accounts.
-Regular reviews of user access further support the principle of least privilege.
+• AC-2 (Account Management): NIST's Account Management control requires organizations to actively manage accounts and permissions, aligning with DORA's emphasis on role-based access control and timely deactivation of unused accounts.
+Regular access reviews further support least privilege.

-• AC-3 (Access Enforcement): This NIST control mandates strict enforcement of access policies based on roles and contextual needs.
-DORA’s focus on specific, role-based access aligns with NIST’s Access Enforcement requirements, ensuring consistent application of access controls across systems.
+• AC-3 (Access Enforcement): This NIST control mandates strict enforcement of access policies based on roles and contextual needs, matching DORA's focus on consistent, role-based access across systems.

 Secure Remote Access to Applications, Databases, and Workloads

-DORA requires secure, controlled remote access to critical ICT (Information and Communication Technology) resources, particularly when accessing sensitive applications, databases, and workloads.
-These requirements align with several NIST 800-53 controls, including:
+DORA requires secure, controlled remote access to critical ICT resources, particularly when reaching sensitive applications, databases, and workloads.
+These requirements align with several NIST 800-53 controls:

-• AC-17 (Remote Access): This NIST control emphasizes securing remote access solutions, including the use of multifactor authentication (MFA) and encryption to limit risk exposure.
-DORA mandates similar measures to ensure secure access when connecting remotely to prevent unauthorized access.
+• AC-17 (Remote Access): This control emphasizes securing remote access, including multi-factor authentication (MFA) and encryption to limit exposure.
+DORA mandates similar measures to prevent unauthorized remote access.

-• IA-2 (Identification and Authentication): DORA’s requirement for secure authentication mechanisms, especially MFA, aligns with this NIST control, which requires strong identity verification before granting access to ICT resources.
+• IA-2 (Identification and Authentication): DORA's requirement for strong authentication, especially MFA, aligns with this control's demand for strong identity verification before access is granted.

-• SC-7 (Boundary Protection): NIST’s Boundary Protection control mandates measures to protect system boundaries, ensuring secure connections between internal systems and remote devices.
-DORA’s mandate for secure inter-system connections aligns with this control to prevent unauthorized access to sensitive internal systems.
+• SC-7 (Boundary Protection): NIST's Boundary Protection control mandates protecting system boundaries and securing connections between internal systems and remote devices, aligning with DORA's mandate for secure inter-system connections.

 Continuous Monitoring and Rapid Incident Response

-• SI-4 (System Monitoring): This NIST control emphasizes the continuous monitoring of system activities, helping organizations detect anomalies or abnormal access patterns.
+• SI-4 (System Monitoring): This control emphasizes continuous monitoring of system activity to detect anomalies or abnormal access patterns.
 DORA mandates similar continuous surveillance to identify real-time threats.

-• IR-4 (Incident Handling): Rapid incident response is essential to DORA’s mandate for mitigating the impact of security incidents.
-Likewise, NIST’s Incident Handling control outlines necessary steps for incident detection, reporting, and remediation.
+• IR-4 (Incident Handling): Rapid incident response is essential to DORA's mandate for mitigating the impact of security incidents, matching NIST's steps for incident detection, reporting, and remediation.

-• AU-6 (Audit Record Review, Analysis, and Reporting): This NIST control mandates the regular review of audit logs, which is vital to continuous monitoring and reporting.
-DORA’s requirement for proactive threat detection aligns with NIST’s approach to tracking and analyzing audit records for actionable insights.
+• AU-6 (Audit Record Review, Analysis, and Reporting): This control mandates regular review of audit logs, which is vital to continuous monitoring.
+DORA's requirement for proactive threat detection aligns with NIST's approach to analyzing audit records for actionable insight.

 Auditable Access Management (Just-in-Time Access and Review System)

-DORA emphasizes auditable access management, including Just-in-Time (JIT) access provisioning and regular review mechanisms.
-This requirement aligns with NIST 800-53 controls that emphasize auditing access and permission changes:
+DORA emphasizes auditable access management, including just-in-time (JIT) access provisioning and regular review mechanisms.
+This aligns with NIST 800-53 controls that emphasize auditing access and permission changes:

-• AC-2 (Account Management) and AC-3 (Access Enforcement): These NIST controls support JIT provisioning by requiring that access controls align with strict, role-based access policies.
-DORA’s JIT approach aligns with NIST’s least privilege principle, ensuring that access is granted temporarily and revoked immediately when no longer necessary.
+• AC-2 (Account Management) and AC-3 (Access Enforcement): These controls support JIT provisioning by requiring access controls that align with strict, role-based policies.
+DORA's JIT approach maps to NIST's least-privilege principle: access is granted temporarily and revoked immediately when no longer needed.

 • AU-2 (Auditable Events): NIST mandates auditing specific events, particularly access and permission changes, supporting DORA's requirement for a transparent access request system with complete auditability.